niicooalv/liceo-DrivingFrenzy/README.md

 ### Final steps
 - Implement some randomization to the speed of the vehicles to simulate that the drivers sometimes make mistakes.
 When adapting the speed, all of the vehicles add a random factor to the speed by multiplying it by a random number between 0.8 and 1.0.
   - Don´t implement this directly in all of the vehicles.
 Find a way to implement it just once (inheritance).
+Also, make the code less redundant - likely, Scooter and Kart have attributes and methods in common.
 - Automate the creation of a long track - at least, 50 kilometers with 5 sections.
 It must be random, and combine different types of sections.
 > The code will be reviewed.
 Questions about the code will be asked randomly to the students.
 - Modify the sections so they provide extra information for the drivers.
 A section will offer a method "getVariationLevel" which will be -1 if somehow it is impaired and vehicles should go slower, 0 if standard, or 1 if vehicles can go faster.
 Do not provide the exact modifier that is being applied...